-The Bonds (other than the ISD Debt Securities), the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an Agency Agreement, (such Agency Agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement), and made between the Issuer and the fiscal agent (the Fiscal Agent) and transfer agent (the Transfer Agent, which expression shall include any additional or successor transfer agents), and Arion Bank as paying agent (the Paying Agent, which expression shall include any successor registrar).
+The Bonds (other than the ISD Debt Securities), the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an Agency Agreement, (such Agency Agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement), and made between the Issuer and the fiscal agent (the Fiscal Agent) and transfer agent (the Transfer Agent, which expression shall include any additional or successor transfer agents), and Arion Bank as paying agent (the Paying Agent, which expression shall include any successor paying agent) and as registrar (the Registrar, which expression shall include any successor registrar).
 In relation to the ISD Bonds, Arion Bank hf. will act as the ISD system account manager (the ISD Agent, which expression shall include any additional agent appointed by the Issuer from time to time in relation to the ISD Debt Securities).
 The Fiscal Agent, the Registrar, the other Paying Agents, the ISD Agent and the other Transfer Agents are together referred to as the Agents.